 There is much to be said about proper technique and its effect on the condition of your hands.
 Many of these techniques are covered over an SFG weekend.
 However, it should be noted while you are honing your skills, putting some extra time into hand care may be necessary.
 They don’t call it “leaving skin in the game” for nothing.

 Chalk users also may not be immune to the necessities of hand care.
-Chalk can be a great training aid to help with maintaining control over the bell and to ease the challenge on your grip.
-However, as callouses get thick, the chalk can cause the callous to stick to the bell handle while the skin around it pulls away from the handle.
-This can cause a bit of a “tug of war” between your hand and the bell handle with your callous being the rope.
+Chalk can be a great training aid to help with maintaining control over the kettlebell and to ease the challenge on your grip.
+However, as callouses get thick, the chalk can cause the callous to stick to the kettlebell handle while the skin around it pulls away from the handle.
+This can cause a bit of a “tug of war” between your hand and the kettlebell handle with your callous being the rope.
 This can be a common cause of ripped callouses.

 Your first and biggest strategy should be to stay on top of your callouses.
 When callouses get thick and dry is when you can run into problems with rips and tears.
 Once a callous rips, the skin underneath can be very tender, and depending on the depth of the tear can take over a week to heal.
 However, filing or shaving callouses down can help keep them in check, leading to less of a risk of having to take time off of training to let your hands recover.
 This is especially important if you are training for an event such as your SFG weekend.